awslabs/gluonts/docs/community/devsetup.md

 # Development Setup

-This setup guide assumes that you have Python 3.10 to 3.12 installed.
+This setup guide assumes that you have Python 3.10 or higher installed.
 We recommend using [uv][uv] for managing Python environments and dependencies.

 ## Initial Setup